ayarih/ayarih/README.md

 - 📫 How to reach me **ayarihanine@proton.me**

-- ✨ Fun fact: **I’m a huge astronomy fan and follow new space discoveries like a hobby.**
+- ✨ Fun fact: **I’m a huge astronomy fan and follow new space discoveries like a hobby**

 <h3 align="left">Connect with me:</h3>
 <p align="left">